 You can choose to complete your thesis in a number of ways.
 Students typically write their thesis in the context of one of the ongoing research programmes at the Utrecht University School of Economics.
 However you are welcome to choose your own thesis topic.
 It is also possible to conduct your research at an external research institute, government organisation or company.

-Each year we select a winning Master's thesis for each of the 1-year master’s programme of the Utrecht University School of Economics.
+Each year we select a winning Master's thesis for each of the 1-year master’s programmes of the Utrecht University School of Economics.
 These theses need to be written and completed in semester 2 and are chosen for its relevance, academic merit, and particularly for its integration of a ‘real-world perspective’ into an economics issue.
 From these winning theses, one overall winner is selected by a jury.
 This thesis is recognized with the U.S.E.
 Master's Thesis Award.
 The author of the winning thesis of U.S.E. is awarded with a certificate and cash prize during the Master’s Graduation ceremony.

 - Lectures: to all students;